Stevenfavour/Linuxfundametal0/README10.md

 ![](/Img10/n.png)

-Upon sign in attempt, User John was propted to change the password.
+Upon sign in attempt, User John was prompted to change the password.

 ![](/Img10/o.png)